fish-shell/fish-shell/doc_src/index.rst

-``fish`` automatically creates lists from all environment variables whose name ends in PATH, by splitting them on colons.
+Fish automatically creates lists from all environment variables whose name ends in PATH, by splitting them on colons.
 Other variables are not automatically split.

 Lists can be inspected with the :ref:`count <cmd-count>` or the :ref:`contains <cmd-contains>` commands::